Yinteger/vscode-aem-sync/README.md

 # AEM Sync README

-AEM-Sync is an extension for Visual Studio Code to automatically sync changes to files to a Adobe Experience Manager server.
+AEM Sync is an extension for Visual Studio Code to automatically sync changes to files to a Adobe Experience Manager server.
 It is intended to be used for local development.

 ## This is a preview extension
 Currently only being tested by a dev team using Windows 10 + AEM 6.1.
 If you use this, please let me know how it works with your set up, OS, and AEM version!